barbarer/py4e-int/_sources/bsoup/writecode.rst

         .. tab:: Question

             Create a BeautifulSoup object named soup using the url https://www.si.umich.edu/people/directory/faculty/e.
 Using BeautifulSoup, web scrape the names and email addresses.
 Create a name_email_dict with the names as keys and the email addresses as values.
 Use the string replace method while web scraping.
+Sample Output: {'Paul Edwards': 'pne@umich.edu', 'Ron Eglash':...}

             .. activecode:: bsoup_writecode9q
                 :practice: T